george-hawkins/uart-over-wifi/video-compression/README.md

 Note: the default 4.4.2 `ffmpeg` version that's currently available using `apt` on Ubuntu 22.04 LTS fails with `Unable to find a suitable output format` if I try the above command, hence the use of the statically linked nightly build found [here](https://johnvansickle.com/ffmpeg/) - these builds are hosted John van Sickle rather than `ffmpeg` but they're linked to from the `ffmpeg` [download page](https://ffmpeg.org/download.html) (see the "Linux Static Builds" section).

+### WebP

-The older WebP format results in massively larger files with:
+The older WebP format results in substantially larger files (2.3MB vs 557KB for the AVIF) with:

 ```
 $ ffmpeg -i input.mp4 -loop 0 -vf scale=-1:720 output-4.webp